 Configure Your Controllers

-After the RetroPie and EmulationStation splash screens have displayed, you will be required to configure your USB gamepad.
+After the RetroPie and EmulationStation splash screens have been displayed, you will be required to configure your USB gamepad.
 Follow the easy on-screen instructions.
 When you are done pressing and holding down all the buttons, press the OK button.

 Configure Wi-Fi Password

 Insert the keyboard USB cable in any available USB port (including the hub).
 In the menu carousel, select RETROPIE.
 Then choose WIFI.
-The pop-up screen may load slowly, but afterwards you will select CONNECT TO WIFI NETWORK.
+The pop-up screen may load slowly, but afterward, you will select CONNECT TO WIFI NETWORK.
 Find your preferred hotspot name, enter the password, and then wait for confirmation.
 Exit after you see that your connection is confirmed.

-Configuring the WIFI is a key step because it will give you flexibility to transfer ROMs.
+Configuring the WIFI is a key step because it will give you the flexibility to transfer ROMs.
 The next step below describes how to add ROMs to your novelty console.